Sorry, you need to enable JavaScript to visit this website.

 • A well-rested and eager-to-learn pup.
 Don’t train when they are sleepy or have just had a meal!

-• A puppy who has already got to grips with ‘sit’ on cue
+• A puppy who has already got to grips with the ‘sit’ exercise as that will be their starting point.

 • Time and patience